 Missed payments impact credit score

 Amount of loan is fixed, can't get more

-There are several options for financing your divorce through a personal loan.
+Aside from using Affirm through LawPay above, there are several other options for financing your divorce through a personal loan.
 The best way to decide whether or not financing your divorce through a personal loan is right for you is to review each of these options and their qualification requirements.
 Below, we have put together a short list of the most commonly used personal loan options for financing divorces.

 LightStream is a division of SunTrust Bank (Truist) that offers personal loans.
 LightStream advertises quick access to personal loans.
 You can apply online, accept and sign your loan agreement, and potentially receive funds the same day you applied.
 Unfortunately, LightStream does not disclose the minimum credit score needed to qualify.
 You must also take out at least $5,000.
 You should know that LightStream seems to require the applicant to have a longer credit history.
 On the positive side, the interest rates are relatively low when compared to others, they have fast approval and funding, and LightStream does not charge an origination fee.

 Upstart is an AI (artificial intelligence) lending platform.
 Upstart boasts an easy online application process that can begin funding as quick as the next business day after you accept your loan agreement.
 Upstart requires a minimum credit score of 600 and a minimum loan amount of at least $3,100 for residents of Georgia.
 These lower minimums make them accessible to a wide range of borrowers.
 Unfortunately, Upstart charges an origination fee and their maximum APR is a bit higher than most.